ashishgupta2598/NIM-GAME/readme.md

 ## Introduction
 Nim is a mathematical game of strategy in which two players take turns removing objects from distinct heaps.
 On each turn, a player must remove at least one object, and may remove any number of objects provided they all come from the same heap.
 The goal of the game is to be the player who removes the last object.
 Our Game is designed to be played human vs Computer.
-The Game is GUI is made with Java Swings.
+The Game GUI is made with Java Swings.

 ## DESCRIPTION
 We have a game in which we have 3 sets